ImpalaJames/Starbucks-Promotion-Strategy-1/README.md

 Comparing quadrant I to II then gives an idea of how well your promotion strategy will work in the future.

-Get started by reading in the data below.
-See how each variable or combination of variables along with a promotion influences the chance of purchasing.
-When you feel like you have a strategy for who should receive a promotion, test your strategy against the test dataset used in the final test_results function.